wesley-trust/wesleytrust-com/_posts/2021-03-30-generating-random-string.md

 This is an oldie, but a goodie, it's one of the first functions I wrote about four years ago which has come in super handy since.
 I originally wrote this to generate a random string that I could make use of as a password.

-The original version only allowed for each character from the character set to appear once in the final string, which was a fairly big limitation... _I try to keep the mantra that "perfect is the enemy of good", but I've since refactored this so that each character is randomised each time from the character set (which is slower but more random).
-What a difference a few years makes._
+The original version only allowed for each character from the character set to appear once in the final string, which was a fairly big limitation... _I try to keep the mantra that “perfect is the enemy of good”, but I’ve since refactored this so that each character is randomised each time from the character set (which is slower but more random)._

-The use case I'm going to talk about today, is using this for Azure AD groups.
-When creating an Azure AD group, there are certain required fields, one of which is mailNickName, which must be a unique string in the Azure AD tenant.
-Annoyingly, even for security groups, you must also specify this parameter.
+The use case for the Graph API, is using this for Azure AD groups.
+When creating an Azure AD group, there are certain required fields, one of which is mailNickName, which must be a unique string in the Azure AD tenant. _Annoyingly, even for security groups, you must also specify this parameter._

 ## Obtaining a random string
 To get a random string, we use the [New-WTRandomString][function-link] function I wrote which is on my GitHub.